SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - [x] The complete AV1 namespace passes 8,732 of 8,732 tests on net10.0 and net11.0 with zero failures or skips.
 - [x] Roslynk reports zero compiler errors; scoped analyzer inspection reports no diagnostics introduced by the current changes; `git diff --check` passes.
 - [x] The completed checkpoint was committed as `54bb6cbe59bd113058854a3ee31448cf61f462ca` with author and committer `James Jackson-South <james_south@hotmail.com>`.
+- [x] The palette-memory follow-up was committed as `c4b4e4e0386328dea574a884b6fa36c360ad5a9b` with author and committer `James Jackson-South <james_south@hotmail.com>`.

 Verified single-reference checkpoint evidence on 2026-08-31: